HOMEFAQsBOOKS JOBS: Help WantedSuggestions you are here: Hotline/Forum => Letter 41571

 As you know the "ACN" = ammonium chloride/zinc chloride.
 I invented "ACN" about 1985 in South Africa.
 ACN's for various fluxes are: Double = 0.8; Triple 1.17; and quadraflux = 1.57.

-Recently three new plants have been put into the USA using European technology and all are using double salt with high baume' and a drying oven.
+Recently three new plants have been put into the USA using European technology and all are using double salt with high baumé and a drying oven.

 Within the last 15 years (here on the ranch) I mixed up a single flux solution with an ACN of exactly 1.00.
 I sent portions of this flux solution to 13 "certified" testing labs some of which cost me $300 for testing.
 NONE of these labs came even close to the correct answer.
-The other ions dissolved like iron, sulfate, etc. were also incorrectly reported.
+The other ions dissolved like iron, sulphate, etc. were also incorrectly reported.
 From these data it is clear that testing and control of flux is greatly lacking.
 I also sent two samples of this flux to two galvanizers that I taught how to test and they got results that were "spot on."

 I later published my results in the journal METAL FINISHING which could likely be obtained on the internet or via inter library loan from a large library.
 The name of this article was something like: TESTING AND CONTROL OF HOT DIP GALVANIZING FLUX.